jaihind213/join_and_groupby/README.md

 | Set Intersection using sketches           |   99 v   | Fastest,~ 3.9 % error,is tolerable!  |
 +-------------------------------------------+----------+--------------------------------------+
 ```
-Thats a **58x improvement / 98.29% decrease** in time taken by using Set Intersection using sketches
+Thats a **6x improvement / 83% decrease** in time taken by using Set Intersection using sketches
-over Join & GroupBy With Distinct Count. 😎
+over Join & GroupBy With Approx Distinct Count. 😎

 #### Error % with respect to Distinct Count:
 ```